AverageHelper/portfolio/README.md

 cargo run --release
 ```

-The HTTP server runs on port `8787`, and the Gemini capsule on port `1965`.
+By default, the HTTP server runs on port `8787`, and the Gemini capsule on port `1965`.

 ## Run the site with Docker Compose